-It is also unclear whether the FDA will impose treatment duration restrictions on elagolix as they have on leuprorelin acetate and other GnRH agonists.
 In our scoping calls, we heard that physicians hope that they can treat women with GnRH antagonists who respond well to treatment for long periods of time by adding hormone replacement therapy to protect against bone mineral loss.
-There is evidence that this is effective in GnRH agonist treatment; however, there are no published trials looking at add-back therapy with elagolix in endometriosis.
-The Equinox Study of elagolix plus add-back therapy in women with endometriosis is underway are closer to completion but have not yet been reported at a conference or in a peer-reviewed journal.
+There is evidence that this is effective in GnRH agonist treatment; however, there are no published trials looking at add-back therapy with elagolix in endometriosis.31 The Equinox Study of elagolix plus add-back therapy in women with endometriosis is underway are closer to completion but have not yet been reported at a conference or in a peer-reviewed journal.81 Due to a lack of information on add-back therapy, FDA prescribing information does not recommend using elagolix with estrogen containing contraceptives.
+As a result, therapy with high dose elagolix (200 mg twice a day) is limited to 6 months.